 The reaction of many readers to a federal pay for performance can be summarized as: "The sky is falling, the sky is falling!"
-You can read comments from the most recent article on this topic here and decide for yourself how to characterize the comments.

 One personal observation: Writing articles on federal human resources issues is controversial.
 FedSmith readers are spread throughout government and occupy a wide variety of positions.
 Readers always have different perspectives on issues and many of them will not agree with a position taken by an author.
 One of the most popular segments of the site and perhaps one of the most challenging for some authors is that we post comments from this diverse group.
 Readers of the federal community are articulate and do not hesitate to voice their opinion.

 In response to one recent article, a reader commented that I must have been a political appointee in government.
 From the context of the remarks, he (or she) appears to have intended the statement to be an accusation rather than a compliment.

 For what it is worth, I have never been a political appointee under any administration.
 I entered government service as a GS-7 and resigned a few years later as a GM-14–a long way from any political appointment.

 With that out of the way, here are several observations on pay for performance in the federal government.